 The Daily Trojan is the student newspaper of the University of Southern California.
 It is a forum for student expression and is written, edited and managed by university students.

 The first edition of this newspaper was published in 1912, and over the course of its 97 years it has been recognized for continuously and consistently providing an atmosphere of free and responsible discussion and intellectual exploration of USC which has helped to both inform and entertain the university community.

 While the university is the publisher of the Daily Trojan, all day-to-day operations are handled by the student editors and staff.
-Unlike many university newspapers, the Daily Trojan receives no financial support from the university or from Student Senate funding allocations and is wholly supported by advertising revenue.

 The editor of the Daily Trojan is nominated to the student media board by a staff election.
 The student media board consists of the current editor and editorial advisor of the Daily Trojan, the general manager of KSCR, the director of the Student News Service, equal representatives of the faculty of the School of Journalism and the staff of Student Affairs, the president of the Student Senate and the vice president for Student Affairs, who chairs the committee.

 The editorials that run in the ‘Opinions’ section each day are the opinions of the Daily Trojan and its editorial staff.
 The subjects and opinions are researched, determined and written by the editorial staff.
 The opinions expressed are not necessarily those of the student body and/or university.